 Juno News

-George Katerberg's Highway 17 billboard demanded answers from Justin Trudeau, Doug Ford and top public health officials over their handling of COVID-19.
+George Katerberg’s Highway 17 billboard demanded answers from Trudeau, Ford and public health officials over COVID-19.

 Alex Dhaliwal